 Verify completed

-Despite being a reliable car, the XP210 generation has had several recalls, mainly related to electronic systems rather than mechanical components.
-The auxiliary battery terminal recall (fire risk and power steering loss) is the most safety-critical.
-Contact Toyota with the VIN to verify all applicable recalls have been completed.
+Despite being a mechanically reliable car, the XP210 generation has had several recalls, mainly related to electronic systems rather than mechanical components.
+The radar sensor recall (22SMD-016) and electronic parking brake recall (21SMD-039) are particularly important as they affect critical safety systems on 2020-2021 models.
+Contact a Toyota dealer with the VIN to verify all applicable recalls have been completed.

 Warranty Status